sleeplesseditor/MarkdownEditor/README.md

 # MarkdownEditor

 This is a further experiment in using Meteor with React, as part of Stephen Grider's course on [Udemy](https://www.udemy.com/meteor-react-tutorial)– though the app has been updated to use React Router v4.
-The app uses Meteor's Blaze system for authentication, Codemirror as a code editor.
+The app uses Meteor's Blaze system for authentication, and Codemirror as a code editor.

+The project is a WIP.

 To get the app up and running, follow these steps: